Multifractal analysis of homological growth rates for hyperbolic surfaces: The Bowen-Series map

-Note that $\Theta_{\max,n}$ is decreasing in $n$.
 If $G$ has no parabolic element, then $\Theta_{\max,n}$ decays as $n$ increases since some power of $f$ is uniformly expanding \cite[Theorem~5.1]{Ser81b}.
 Below we show that this uniform decay of BS cylinders still holds even if $G$ has a parabolic element.
-Although some results in \cite{Ser81b} seem to imply this, we give a self-contained proof for the convenience of the readers. \begin{prop} We have $\lim_{n\to\infty}\Theta_{\max,n}=0.$ \end{prop} \begin{proof} It is enough to show that for each $(a_n)_{n=0}^{\infty}\in\Sigma^+$ we have
+Although some results in \cite{Ser81b} seem to imply this, we give a self-contained proof for the convenience of the readers.
+For $e\in G_R$ we denote by $H(\bar{e})$ the open half-space in $\mathbb{D}$ bordered by $C(\bar{e})$ which does not contain $R$.